brunobussReal/nlw3-happy/README.md

 - [TypeScript](https://www.typescriptlang.org/)

 ## 💻 Project
-Happy is an application that connects people to institutional care homes to make many children's day happier 💜
+Happy is an app that connects people to institutional daycare centers to make many children's day happier 💜

 ## 🔖 Layout